 Download data from dry-run output

 Once you have successfully executed a GEOS-Chem dry-run, you can use the output from the dry-run (contained in the log.dryrun file) to download the data files that GEOS-Chem will need to perform the corresponding “production” simulation.
-You may download from different data repositories.

 Choose a data portal